-This lesson is based on task 1 of the Academic IELTS Writing exam, in which you write a report about some data.
-There is a model answer and six exercises, practising various common writing errors.
+This lesson is based on task 1 of the General IELTS Writing exam, in which you write some form of correspondence.
+There is a model answer and four exercises, practising aspects of informal language such as contractions and phrasal verbs.
 You must complete each exercise before moving on to the next.

 You should spend about 20 minutes on this task.

 A friend recently asked for some advice about a work-related difficulty.
 You had planned to meet this person to discuss the issue but had to cancel at the last minute.